bencline1/Allpix_GaAs/doc/usermanual/framework.md

-1.  **Configuration**: The configuration subsystem provides a configuration object from which data can be retrieved or stored, together with a TOML-like @tomlgit parser to read configuration files.
+1.  **Configuration**: The configuration subsystem provides a configuration object from which data can be retrieved or stored, together with a TOML-like[^20] parser to read configuration files.
 It also contains the Allpix² configuration manager which provides access to the main configuration file and its sections.
 It is used by the module manager system to find the required